MarcL/marclittlemore.com/src/posts/2021/07-july/2021-07-24-getting-started-with-javascript-testing.md

 ## Adding tests to an existing codebase

-If you've already got an existing project with lots of code, a good approach is to start writing end-to-end tests.
+If you've already got an existing project with lots of code, a good approach is to start writing [end-to-end tests](/different-types-of-software-tests/).
 These test the functionality that the user will see and don't attempt to mock out any of your dependencies.

-For end-to-end tests, you can use a fresh environment that you create to run the tests.
+For end-to-end tests, you can use a fresh development environment that you create to run the tests.
 This can match your production environment as closely as it can but it's created and intialised when you start running your end-to-end tests.
 Alternatively, you can initialise your data before your tests run and remove this data at the end of the test cycle.
 This is often known as the setup and tear-down process in a lot of test frameworks.

-Your database could be intialised via fixture files which are loaded from a file and contain the state of your application that you want to test.
+Your database could be intialised via fixture files, data which is loaded from a file, and contain the initial state of your application that you want to test.
 Your tests can assert that the data changes correctly as you run your test cases.
 It's good practice to ensure that your tests can run independently.
 You want to avoid sharing state between tests.
 You don't want a test to fail because a previous test has run incorrectly.

 End-to-end tests are great because they mimic what a real user would do when they use your application.
 However, they can take longer to run and can take development time to get the data and environment set up correctly.

 If you want to start writing some end-to-end tests for your code then take a look at [Cypress](https://www.cypress.io/), [Test Cafe](https://testcafe.io/), or [Codecept](https://codecept.io/).
 These are all fantastic testing frameworks which will help you to get started.

-A good compromise, and a complement to end-to-end tests, are integration tests.
+A good compromise, and a complement to end-to-end tests, are [integration tests](/different-types-of-software-tests/).

 Integration tests can be used to test your code but for these tests you can mock or stub your dependencies with fake data.
 This means that things like upstream APIs or databases can have mocked data that you control.
 This allows you to avoid having to depend on parts of your system that you might not easily control.
 You are able to provide your application with both the happy path, when the code works as expected, and the unhappy paths, when there are errors or upstream APIs don't work as expected.